XRP Ledger Standards

 • Flexible Compliance: Enables selective disclosure through multiple mechanisms, including a trust-minimized on-chain model and a simpler issuer-controlled view key model.

-• Compatibility: Maintains backward compatibility with XLS-33 by treating the issuer’s second account as a standard holder.
+• Compatibility: Maintains backward compatibility with XLS-33.
+The issuer account cannot hold confidential balances; any issuer-controlled dedicated holder account is treated as a standard holder.

 3. Definitions & Terminology